tankh99/learnie-plugin/README.md

 ---

 **Note**: Learnie is in early development and may have some instabilities.
 Regular updates will be provided to improve functionality and user experience.

+## Planned Enhancements
+- [ ] Fix bug where text is deleted after being idle on an active note for a some time
+- [ ] Allow users to modify questions
+- [ ] Add daily notification which reminds users to review their notes at a certain time